 Labels are shorthand; here is the practical reading of each band, keeping in mind that the borders are soft and individuals vary widely within every range:

-- Superior (120–129): roughly the 91st–98th percentile, a range common among people in cognitively demanding professions.
+• Superior (120–129): roughly the 91st to 97th percentile, a range common among people in cognitively demanding professions.

 Reading your own score on the scale

 Three cautions keep the scale in perspective.
 First, every score carries measurement error — a typical confidence interval is about ±5 points, so treat classification borders as fuzzy, not sharp.
 Second, online tests provide estimates for self-knowledge and practice; they are not clinical instruments, and formal decisions (educational placement, disability assessment) require a professionally administered test.
+To review common formats before testing, see our sample IQ questions with answers.
 Third, the composite number summarizes several distinct abilities — two people at 105 can have very different cognitive profiles.
 The scale tells you where you rank; a good assessment also tells you how you think.